greaty-bxl/oowyea-vuejs-wp-theme/README.md

 ```
 or

-just init the function in your component
+just init the function in your component mounted event
 ```js
 smart_fonts()
 ```